Santiago del Estero

 History

-After a series of exploratory expeditions from Chile since 1543, Santiago del Estero del Nuevo Maestrazgo was founded on July 25 1553 by Francisco de Aguirre (although some historians consider that its real foundation was in 1550).
-It is the oldest city in Argentina, but except for several churches, it preserves little of its former colonial architecture.
+After a series of exploratory expeditions from Chile starting in 1543, Santiago del Estero del Nuevo Maestrazgo was founded on July 25, 1553 by Francisco de Aguirre (although some historians consider its true foundation to be in 1550).
+Although it is the oldest city in Argentina, it preserves little of its former colonial architecture, except for several churches.

 The city was the capital of the Intendency of Tucuman during the Viceroyalty of the Rio de la Plata, and first seat of its bishop; those were later moved to Salta and Cordoba respectively.